 How can I be considered for the Emerging Voice Illustrator Mentorship?

-What do I need to know about the Silent Auction and Austin SCBWI store?
+What do I need to know about the Silent Auction?

 Austin SCBWI is completely volunteer run, and the fees we charge are used to pay for our events, including the costs of bringing in qualified speakers, food, printing and more.
 We try to keep costs low for attendees, and to that end, we have other opportunities that enable us to raise funds, while you get something fun as well.

-Items that you win at the conference MUST be claimed and paid for at the conference.
+Items that you win at the conference MUST be claimed and paid for by end of day Saturday, May 18, 2019.
 We will not mail any items to winning bidders after the conference.
 If you are not available to pay for your item, it will go to the next bidder.

 Payments can be made by cash, check or credit card.